 Puck wanted something more democratic and accessible than Ma Maison, and Spago was easier to get a reservation at — you might just have to wait at the small bar and sip a few comped cocktails before you were seated at the table you had reserved for 45 minutes earlier.
 (But at least you got in).
 The main dining room wasn’t particularly large, and the tables were tightly packed.
 It was always a genuine scene: as glamorous as any restaurant I’ve ever been to and, most importantly, fun.
 This wasn’t your parent’s stuffy three-star French restaurant; this was a new kind of 1980s dining, upscale yet indulging in a kind of SoCal casualness that felt sexy and new.

 The first time I went was in January of 1982, just after it opened, when I took a date to a late meal after a concert at The Greek.
-We each had a glass of rose Champagne (we were both 17, the drinking age in LA 18 back then, but we weren’t carded).
+We each had a glass of rose Champagne (we were both 17, but we weren’t carded).
 We split a salad and a calzone with prosciutto.
 Yes, a calzone was on Spago’s menu.
 The idea that you would find a calzone anywhere other than an old-school Italian restaurant was playfully novel at that moment in LA, even though Puck got the idea from Alice Waters’ Chez Panisse in Berkeley.
 Spago was the first time I encountered items like an arugula salad casually scattered with goat cheese — which would become a worldwide staple.
 And the restaurant became famous for its pizzas — duck sausage, Santa Barbara shrimp, smoked salmon and caviar.
 Though perhaps $9.50 for a small pizza seemed a bit extravagant at the time, the pizza itself added to the casualness of the atmosphere — a clubhouse for grownups.
 There wasn’t anything like it, even though it took its cues from Michael’s in Santa Monica and Trumps on Melrose.
 Spago became a comparative powerhouse, open seven days a week with an average of 300 guests a night.
 It stayed in that space on Horn Avenue for 19 years.
 Puck didn’t want to renew the lease at that location and opened another bigger Spago in Beverly Hills in 1997, before finally closing the one in West Hollywood in 2001.

 Dining at Spago was one of the first moments I felt like an autonomous adult.
 That spring I was turning 18 and the idea of socializing with friends who were newly mobile and eating at a restaurant collided, becoming a fixed thing for us throughout our lives.
 Hanging out at various diners and delis and coffee shops in Westwood was one side of our youth.
 On the other side was having a drink at Trumps or grabbing a pizza at Spago.
 More than just a place to eat, there was excitement, drama, sexiness — all heightening the intensity of the meals we had there.
 In some respects, it was an extension of the elaborate Polynesian-themed restaurants my parents took me to as a kid, such as The Luau and Trader Vic’s.
 Looking like sets, the town was a soundstage as were its restaurants, and in that sense Spago was indisputably an LA place.